bcgov/cas-registration/docs/backend/api-design.md

 The /api file structure is designed to self-document URLs.
 This means:

 - any file in the root of /api has a single-part path, e.g. `/api/operations` refers to the route `registration/api/operations`
-- folders within /api that have the same name as files are prefaced with an underscore to avoid import collisons.
+- folders within /api that have the same name as files are prefaced with an underscore to avoid import collisions.
 E.g., `api/_operations/operation_id` refers to the route `registration/api/operations/{operation_id}`.

+### Notes on Endpoints

+- Most Endpoints leverage user data from the middleware (current_user) to identify the current user and their roles.
+This middleware looks for a user_guid in the request headers and sets the current user to the user with that guid.
+This way, we can have access to the user object wherever we have access to the request object.

 ## Services